 McCarthy holds a Bachelor of Science in Communications from University of Southern Mississippi in Hattiesburg, MS. She also is a graduate of the International Association of Venue Managers, Facility Management School in Wheeling, WV.

-A business owner for over twenty years, Issacs has over a decade of experience in real estate (development and construction), quality management consulting and healthcare management and direct patient care.
-She is adept at management/administration, customer service, problem solving, process improvement and training/education; this includes excellent skills in facilitating communication and coordination between different job positions.
-Computer skills include proficiency in Microsoft Word, Excel, and Publisher.
+A business owner for over twenty years, Isaacs has over a decade of experience in real estate (development and construction), quality management consulting and healthcare management and direct patient care.
+She is adept in strategic planning, management/administration, customer service, problem-solving, process improvement and training/education; this includes excellent skills in facilitating communication and coordination between different job positions.

 Isaacs holds a Masters of Science in Physical Therapy from the University of Alabama in Birmingham.
 She also holds a Bachelors of Science in Biology from Millsaps College in Jackson.

-Now, Wilson is responsible the online presence of the Hancock Chamber, the INFINITY Science Center and Partners for Stennis.
-Since arriving Wilson has created and maintains 20 + social media accounts for all Chamber, INFINITY and Partners for Stennis, as well as, maintaining their websites and online calendars.
-Wilson is also in charge of coordinating all monthly Hancock Chamber Business After Hours events.
+Now, Wilson is responsible the online presence of the Hancock Chamber of Commerce, Partners for Stennis, MS Gulf Coast Scenic Byways, Hancock MS My Home and Kiln Business Council.
+Since arriving Cowand has created and maintains 20 + social media accounts for all Chamber, Partners for Stennis, Byways and Hancock MS My Home as well as, maintaining their websites and online calendars.
+Cowand is also in charge of coordinating all Hancock Chamber Business After Hours and Ribbon Cutting events.